 I had the pleasure of working as Production Designer on a short film called Spanko, written, directed and starring Melanie Zoey Weinstein in September here in Los Angeles.
 It was an awesome experience and the crew were so great to work with.
 Spanko is getting ready for festival submissions.
 I saw a cut and I can't wait for everyone else to see it soon.

 This shot is from a fantasy scene where I created a "goddess tent."

 Last April (time flies in Los Angeles, without seasons I can't keep track of when things happened!)
-I was asked to do a screenwriting workshop with high students from various high schools near the Lewiston-Auburn area of Maine, at Bates College (they even provided my plane ticket!).
+I was asked to do a screenwriting workshop with high school students from various high schools near the Lewiston-Auburn area of Maine, at Bates College (they even provided my plane ticket!).

 It was truly a pleasure to share my passion for screenwriting with students who have just as much passion.
 They were insightful, engaged, immensely creative and supportive of each other.
 Don't worry about the future; the kids are gonna be alright.

 I remember seeing the original Disney animated Beauty and the Beast as a kid, but I can’t say it was my favorite.
 I was more into Batman and Jurassic Park.
 My sister and I didn’t recite lines from it the way we did with Aladdin, but we knew all the songs, and even performed a stage version for one of our dance recitals.

 On a whim one afternoon I went and saw this new Beauty and the Beast in the theater and I was surprised by how entranced I became.
 It was magical.
 People in the theater cried.
 Full of heart, gorgeous visuals, and a celebration of the original, Beauty and the Beast represents all the best reasons we love going to the movies.
 I’ve now seen it four times, along with thousands of other theater-goers, helping to make it The Highest Grossing PG Film Ever in the U.S.